 If it is determined that the parent has an adverse credit history and has obtained an endorser for a Federal Direct PLUS Loan, the Federal Direct PLUS MPN that the parent completes becomes a "single-loan" promissory note.
 No further Federal Direct PLUS Loans may be made under that Federal Direct PLUS MPN.
 The endorser is liable only for the specific loan that he or she has agreed to endorse.

-After completing your PLUS loan application, you may complete your PLUS Master Promissory Note at Direct Loan Servicing Center.
+After completing your Direct PLUS loan application, you may complete your Direct PLUS Master Promissory Note at Direct Loan Servicing Center.

 The loan will be applied to the student’s account.
 The loan must be disbursed in two equal amounts at the beginning of each term.
 The loan disbursement check is made payable to the student and mailed to the home of the parent borrower if the disbursement is in excess of the amount owed to the University (unless the parent requests on the initial Federal PLUS Loan application that the refund be issued to the student).